Slowblitz/Eval/README.md

 ### lauching

 how to use this script
-your directory must have the same number of ".txt"
+, your directory must have the same numbers of ".txt" and make sure that the 2 folders are sort the same way
 ```
 python3 evaluation.py [first directory] [seconde directory]
 ```